COP30: Climate Summit Gets Half the UK News Coverage It Did Last Year

 Photo: Ricardo Stuckert / Presidency of the Republic, CC BY-SA 4.0

-Despite this, audiences of the UK’s most-watched and most-listened-to news programmes saw significantly less coverage than in previous years.
-Mentions of COP fell by around half compared with COP28 in 2023.
+Audiences of the UK’s most-watched and most-listened-to news programmes saw significantly less coverage of COP30 than in previous years.

-ITV’s Peston, the BBC’s Sunday with Laura Kuenssberg, and Sky’s Sunday Morning with Trevor Phillips are the UK’s flagship political talk shows.
-These are programmes where politicians are scrutinised and policy positions put under pressure.
+ITV’s Peston, the BBC’s Sunday with Laura Kuenssberg, and Sky’s Sunday Morning with Trevor Phillips are the UK’s flagship political talk shows, where politicians are scrutinised and policy positions put under pressure.

 Breakfast and evening bulletins on key days